 The patient can recover from the disease if its stuck earlier.
 The doctor may recommend a couple of the treatment options for the patients.

-The medications for the patient may incorporate painrelivers, antidepressants, Corticosteroids, Bone-loss medications, and Sympathetic nerve-blocking medications.
+The medicines for the patient may involve painrelivers, antidepressants, Corticosteroids, Bone-loss medicines, and Sympathetic nerve-blocking medicines.

-It is sometimes necessary to get the treatment done several times before it is effective with treating complicated pain syndrome.
-If the individual experiences an intensely cold climate, they will be more likely to relapse.
-If the patient does have a recurrence, it will probably be treated with an antidepressant.
+It is someinstances necessary to get the treatment done many instances before it is effective with healing complicated pain syndrome.
+If the man or woman experiences an intensely cold climate, they will be more likely to relapse.
+If the patient does have a recurrence, it will almost certainly be treated with an antidepressant.